Millard Fillmore Suburban Hospital

-Internationally recognized for its research, teaching and patient care, Women & Children’s Hospital is located in a beautiful, residential section of central Buffalo.
-Women & Children’s Hospital of Buffalo is the major pediatric teaching hospital for the University at Buffalo School of Medicine and Biomedical Sciences.
-Over 2,000 medical, nursing and allied health students study at Women & Children’s Hospital annually.
-The Department of Pediatrics (http://medicine.buffalo.edu/pediatrics), including the Chair of Pediatrics and 90 faculty, are at Women & Children’s Hospital of Buffalo.
+Internationally recognized for its research, teaching and patient care, Women & Children’s Hospital is located in a beautiful, residential section of central Buffalo and is the major pediatric teaching hospital for the University at Buffalo Jacobs School of Medicine and Biomedical Sciences.
+Over 2,000 medical, nursing and allied health students study at WCHOB annually.
+The Department of Pediatrics, including the Chair of Pediatrics and over 90 faculty, are based out of Women & Children’s Hospital of Buffalo.

 General information for prospective UB residents and fellows: